eric-scott-evers/trout/README.md

 ----------------------------------------------------

-Idea, we could make the type returned more detailed.
+Idea: we could make the returned type more detailed.

 y(fin) ->
   {float, {inf, 500}, {sup, 1500}};

 So the input domain is an float strictly between the values of 500 and 1500, exclusive.
-The dark ages.
+The middle ages.

 x(fin) ->
   {float, {max, 500}, {min, 1500}};

 So the input domain is an float between the values of 500 and 1500 inclusive.
-Still the dark ages.
+Still the middle ages.

 Or return a function that acts as the guard to the function.

+Guard_in = [is_float, {ge, 500}, {le, 1500}].

 Guard_in = [is_float, {gt, 500}, {lt, 1500}].